danistrebel/genai-factory/README.md

 cd ..

 # Deploy the platform services.
-# If you ran the previous step, providers.tf and terraform.auto.tfvars will be there.
+# If you ran the previous step, providers.tf and terraform.auto.tfvars will be present.
 cd 1-apps
 cp terraform.tfvars.sample terraform.tfvars # Customize.
 terraform init
 terraform apply

-# Deploy the application, follow the commands in output.
+# Deploy the application and follow the commands in the output.
 ```

 ## Factories Structure